ibm-cloud-docs/power-iaas/vpn-connections-deprecated.md

 ## Creating a {{site.data.keyword.powerSys_notm}} VPN
 {: #pvs-vpn}

-You can connect an [client-managed environment]{: tag-teal} virtual private network (VPN) gateway to an IBM Cloud™ VPN gateway that is created within a {{site.data.keyword.powerSys_notm}} VPN service.
+You can connect a [virtual private network (VPN) gateway in your client-managed environment]{: tag-teal} to an IBM Cloud™ VPN gateway that is created within a {{site.data.keyword.powerSys_notm}} VPN service.
 You can use the VPN to connect to the Power Virtual Server private network, complete your work securely, and log out.
 This capability offers you site-to-site IP security (IPsec) VPN between your [client-managed]{: tag-teal} location and {{site.data.keyword.powerSys_notm}}s to enable low-cost secure connectivity.

 With VPN access, you can:

 - Ensure private and low-cost connectivity to IBM Cloud services.
 - Access your Virtual Servers through the private IP address by using Secure Shell (SSH) and your other [client-managed]{: tag-teal} applications that are running on your [client-managed]{: tag-teal} host.

 The {{site.data.keyword.powerSys_notm}} infrastructure consists of subnets and virtual server instances (VSIs).
 You can use VPN as a service with your existing VSIs and private networks.
 To create a VSI on a private network, see [Creating a {{site.data.keyword.powerSys_notm}}](/docs-draft/power-iaas?topic=power-iaas-creating-power-virtual-server) and [Configuring and adding a private network subnet](/docs-draft/power-iaas?topic=power-iaas-configuring-subnet).
-You can use VPN to securely connect your Power Virtual Server workspace to an [client-managed environment]{: tag-teal} network through a VPN tunnel.
+You can use VPN to securely connect your Power Virtual Server workspace to a [network in the client-managed environment]{: tag-teal} through a VPN tunnel.
 For more information, see [Connecting to your client-managed environment network](/docs/vpc?topic=vpc-vpn-onprem-example&interface=ui).

 A maximum of four VPN connections are supported for one user account.
 A maximum of four policies (IKE and IPsec) for a VPN connection are supported on each data center.
 Currently, VPN for {{site.data.keyword.powerSys_notm}}s is supported in DAL12, DAL13, FRA04, FRA05, LON04, LON06, MON01, OSA21, SAO01, SYD04, SYD05, TOR01, and TOK04 data centers.
 When you use the Power Virtual Server network automation service for the first time, it might result in a temporary timeout failure.
 You must retry the operation as the same error might not occur again.
 {: important}